A proof of the Kotzig-Ringel-Rosa Conjecture: Preliminaries

 \section{Preliminaries}

-The Kötzig-Ringel-Rosa \cite{ringel1963theory,rosa1966certain} conjecture, also known as the \emph{Graceful Labeling Conjecture }(GLC), asserts that every tree admits a graceful labeling.
+The KRR \cite{ringel1963theory,rosa1966certain} conjecture, also known as the \emph{Graceful Labeling Conjecture }(GLC), asserts that every tree admits a graceful labeling.
 For a detailed survey of the extensive literature on this problem, see \cite{gallsurvey}.
-For the purposes of our discussion, we redefine the graceful labeling of a graph to be a vertex labeling which results in a bijection between its vertex labels and the corresponding \emph{induced subtractive edge labels}.
-For notational convenience, let $\mathbb{Z}_{n}$ denote the first $n$ consecutive non-negative integers in other words
+For the purposes of our discussion, we redefine graceful labelings of digraphs as vertex labelings which results in a bijection between vertex labels and \emph{induced absolute subtractive edge labels}.
+For notational convenience, let $\mathbb{Z}_{n}$ denote the set formed by the smallest $n$ consecutive non--negative integers i.e.

-Induced subtractive edge labels of a given graph correspond to absolute difference of integers assigned to the vertices spanning each edge of the graph.
-The present discussion is based upon a functional reformulation of the GLC as well as properties of the transformation monoid $\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$.
+The present discussion is based upon a functional reformulation of the GLC which exploits properties of the transformation monoid $\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$ i.e. the monoid formed by functions having $\mathbb{Z}_{n}$ both as their domain and codomain.
+The binary operation of the monoid is the function composition operation.